 Kestrel Verifiers is a Climate Bonds Initiative Approved Verifier.
-The Kestrel review team included environmental scientists.
-We performed a Reasonable Assurance engagement to independently verify that the bonds meet, in all material respects, relevant criteria.
+The Kestrel Verification Team included environmental scientists, social scientists, and financial professionals.
+We performed a Reasonable Assurance engagement to independently verify that the bonds meet relevant criteria, in all material respects.

-For this engagement, Kestrel Verifiers reviewed the Authority's Green Bond Framework and relevant plans.
-We examined public and non-public information and interviewed members of the Authority's Office of Sustainability, senior management, and finance teams.
-Our goal was to understand the planned use of proceeds, procedures for managing proceeds, and plans and practices for reporting in sufficient detail to verify the bond.
+For this engagement, Kestrel Verifiers reviewed the Authority's offering documents, Green Bond Framework, documentation on the allocation and uses of bond proceeds, and relevant plans and policies adopted by the Authority, with a focus on those pertaining to overarching climate objectives (including the 2025 Energy Action Plan, the 2020-2021 Sustainability Report, and the Keeping Metro Safe, Reliable & Affordable Strategic Plan).
+We examined public and non-public information and interviewed key staff.
+Our goal was to understand the planned use of proceeds, procedures for managing proceeds, and plans and practices for reporting in sufficient detail to verify the bonds.